nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

         version: '1'

 ---
 {{! excerpt}}The Nuxeo mobile application lets you access content stored in Nuxeo Platform servers on your phone.
 It provides a seamless experience on essential features such as searching, browsing and managing favorite documents.
-Available for iOS.{{! /excerpt}}
+Available for iOS and Android.{{! /excerpt}}

 &nbsp;